 Hanging Sloth Studios records remotely – you’ll be recording on your own a lot of the time

 This is a given in times of COVID-19 but even beyond that Hanging Sloth Studios is primarily based online and all of our Voice Actors will work remotely, as opposed to coming into a studio to record.
 This might change in future but for now, that’s how we’re set up.
 That means you’ll be recording your lines on your own, without anyone there to supervise you.
 You’ll be given specific deadlines and you’ll always be able to contact us to let us know if you won’t be able to make them.
-We try to build contingencies for illness and similar things into our schedule at Hanging Sloth Studios, so don’t worry if you’re schedule is erratic.
+We try to build contingencies for illness and similar things into our schedule at Hanging Sloth Studios, so don’t worry if your schedule is erratic.
 There might be a way for us to work around it, though do bear in mind that, as mentioned above, recording can take a bit longer than some people anticipate.

 It’s okay to change your mind after you audition!

 Sent us an audition tape but changed your mind about it afterwards?
 Shoot us a follow-up email letting us know.
 Got the part but not sure you really want to take it on now you’ve been faced with the reality?
 Just let us know – we won’t be offended!